mrkmg/node-docker-test/README.md

 - **-c** Change the number of concurrent tests.
 Defaults to one less the number of processors on the system.
     - `ndt -c 3`
-- **-v** A comma separated list of version to test for.
+- **-v** A comma separated list of versions to test for.
 Defaults to all versions set into the configuration.
     - `ndt -v 4.0.1,5.1,6`